abdul-raheem-fast/Nexium_Abdul-Raheem_Internship/internship/assignment-1/README.md

 **🎯 Assignment 1 - Successfully Completed**

-*Built with ❤️ as part of the Nexium AI-First Web Development Internship*
+*Built with ❤️ as part of the Nexium AI-Driven Web Development Internship*

 **✨ Professional Quote Generator Application** ✅